 DSPS does not affect intelligence.
 But study, concentration, memory, and attention span are affected by sleepiness.
 Adjustments in study habits may be necessary.
 This can best be accomplished with the cooperation of school personnel.
 It is important to identify children with DSPS at the earliest possible age to prevent a pattern of failure from developing, thus fostering low self-esteem.

-There is, of course, work being done on the basic nature and function of sleep, which is still not really understood.
-There is ongoing research on the genetic, neurological, and chemical pathways involved in the circadian clock.
+There is work being done on the basic nature and function of sleep, which is still not really understood.
+There is progress on the genetic, neurological, and chemical pathways involved in the circadian clock.
 Studies have been done with animals, and in some cases with normal human subjects, but seldom with DSPS patients.
-There is continuing research on the effects of light and melatonin on the circadian rhythm.
+There is continuing research on the effects of light, dark, and melatonin on the circadian rhythm.
 More needs to be done to unravel the underlying causes of this disorder.

 Circadian Sleep Disorders Network is a 501(c)(3) nonprofit organization promoting awareness, accommodation, support, and research around the issues of Circadian Rhythm Sleep Disorders.
 Please see our web site, www.circadiansleepdisorders.org (shortcut: csd-n.org) for details, for more information about these disorders, and to print this and similar documents, which may be freely distributed.
 And please join if you or your child is among those affected by DSPS!